tterrag1098/ttCore/README.md

 ###Things this mod does for other modders
 * Many useful rendering methods, for example rotation and ISBRH obj rendering
+* Base classes for ISBRH and TESR renderers for simple modeled blocks
 * A Compatabiltiy Registry for classes that should only load with other mods present
 * A class for simpler localization of arbitrary strings
 * Some utilities for copying files out of jars and extracting zip files